Dimples (song): Releases and charts

 Eight years after its initial release, "Dimples" was issued in the UK in 1964, where it reached number 23 on the singles chart.
 In 1970, John Lee Hooker recorded "Dimples" with slightly different lyrics as "I Got My Eyes on You" with Canned Heat for the album Hooker 'n Heat (in 1966, Canned Heat recorded a demo of "Dimples" that was later released on Vintage).
 During the sessions for Hooker's Boom Boom and Chill Out albums in 1992 and 1995, two attempts at recording "Dimples" with guest performers were made, but were not released.
 However, a version with Los Lobos was recorded and released on Hooker's 1997 Grammy Award-winning album Don't Look Back.

 Reviews

 In a song review for AllMusic, Richie Unterberger described the song as "one of John Lee Hooker's most famous recordings, and certainly one of the best he did in his early career with electric full-band accompaniment".
 He also noted:

 "Dimples" proved to be a great favorite among subsequent blues-rock bands as a choice of cover material.
 The Animals did a fine version in which Eric Burdon put more passion into the lyric than Hooker did on his characteristically nonchalant vocal line on the original.
 The Spencer Davis Group made it their first single in 1964, upping the tempo, adding harmonica, and boasting a quite exuberant vocal by a teenage Stevie Winwood.
-Back on the side of the Atlantic where the song had originated, the Allman Brothers did it in the 1970s.
+Back on this side of the Atlantic where the song had originated, the Allman Brothers Band (featuring guitarist Duane Allman's only lead vocal) did it in the 1970s.